 Step 9.
 For the final preparation step, you can now choose how you want your pears to taste.

-For a completely natural tasting pear, just rinse them and dehydrate them without adding anything else.
+For a completely natural-tasting pear, just rinse them and dehydrate them without adding anything else.

-For a sweet but natural taste, soak the slices in a mixture of ½ cup of sugar or honey in 1 and a ½ cups of water for 5 – 10 minutes before dehydrating them.
+For a sweet but natural taste, soak the slices in a mixture of ½ cup of sugar or honey in 1 and ½ cups of water for 5 – 10 minutes before dehydrating them.
 Do not rinse them before dehydrating them once they have been soaked.

 For a spicy taste, lightly sprinkle cinnamon over the slices before dehydrating them.
 Do not rinse them before dehydrating them.